James Paterson (Australian politician): Early life

 Paterson was born in Melbourne on 21 November 1987.
-He attended what he described as a "hippie" school in Melbourne's outer suburbs, and also briefly attended an elementary school in Washington, D.C., while his mother undertook an academic exchange.
+He attended what he described as a "hippie" school in Melbourne's outer suburbs, and also briefly attended an elementary school in Washington, D.C., USA, while his mother undertook an academic exchange.
 He completed high school at McKinnon Secondary College.

 Paterson completed the degrees of Bachelor of Arts and Bachelor of Commerce at the University of Melbourne.
-He briefly as a special adviser to Senator Mitch Fifield and for several months as an intern for U.S. congressman Lincoln Díaz-Balart.
+He worked briefly as a special adviser to Senator Mitch Fifield and for several months as an intern for U.S. congressman Lincoln Díaz-Balart.
 He then worked as a writer for the Victorian Employers' Chamber of Commerce and Industry (VECCI) before joining the Institute of Public Affairs (IPA) as editor of the IPA Review publication.
 In the IPA, Paterson was promoted to director of communications and development, before being promoted to deputy executive director in September 2014.

 Politics

 Paterson joined the Liberal Party at the age of 17, despite coming from "a Labor or Greens-voting family of long-time trade union members".
 He was heavily involved in student politics as vice-president of the Melbourne University Liberal Club (2008–2009), vice-president of the Australian Liberal Students' Federation (2008–2009), and state president of the Young Liberals (2009).

 In March 2016, the Victorian division of the Liberal Party of Australia nominated Paterson to fill the casual vacancy in the Senate caused by the resignation of Michael Ronaldson.
 Paterson was appointed by a joint sitting of the Parliament of Victoria on 9 March 2016.

+In October 2016, Paterson caused some controversy with his suggestion that the Australian government sell Blue Poles, a painting by American artist Jackson Pollock which had been purchased by the National Gallery of Australia in 1973.
+Paterson argued that proceeds from the sale of the painting, then estimated to be worth $350 million Australian dollars, could be used to repay the Australian government's debt.

 Paterson and fellow MP Andrew Hastie were denied entry into China for a study tour in November 2019.
 Some believe this is due to criticism the pair has raised about Chinese actions towards the Uighurs in Xinjiang province as well as attempted influencing of opinion about China within Australia.
-In 2022, Paterson travelled to Washington as the new Australian Co-Chair for the Inter-Parliamentary Alliance on China in 2022; the grouping works to ensure an ascendant Communist China Chinese does not shape the decisions and values of the world's democracies.
+In 2022, Paterson travelled to Washington as the new Australian Co-Chair for the Inter-Parliamentary Alliance on China in 2022; the grouping works to ensure an ascendant Communist China does not shape the decisions and values of the world's democracies.

 In 2021, Paterson was elected Chair of the Parliamentary Joint Committee on Intelligence and Security following Andrew Hastie's appointment as Assistant Minister for Defence.

 In 2022, Paterson was appointed the Shadow Minister for Cyber Security and the Shadow Minister for Countering Foreign Interference by Opposition Leader Peter Dutton.